A student reporter interviews a worker outdoors in a field.

 Course Prerequisites

-Students who seek to use this course as a capstone experience must complete the same prerequisites of Cronkite News.
+Students must complete the same prerequisites of Cronkite News to enroll in this capstone course.
 Please direct questions to the faculty listed below, or your academic adviser.

 Faculty